 - lack of insulation.
 EECA (the government’s Energy Efficiency and Conservation Authority) recommends adding a thermal wrap around any cylinder installed before 2002.
 Wraps can be bought from most larger building and hardware stores

-- temperature set too high – installations during the 1970s were not fitted with a tempering valve to regulate the hot water delivery temperature to 55°C at bath, basin and shower outlets in order to prevent scalding
+- temperature set too high – installations during the 1970s were not fitted with a tempering valve to regulate the hot water delivery temperature to 50°C at bath, basin and shower outlets to prevent scalding.
+(The maximum temperature of 50°C for water delivered from personal hygiene fixtures in homes was part of the November 2023 amendment to G12/AS1.
+Before the amendment the maximum was 55°C.)

 - lack of earthquake restraints – cylinders should be restrained to prevent them from toppling during an earthquake